 A: No. Any email message asking for personal information such as user IDs, passwords, birthdates, and social security numbers is likely to be a phishing scam.
 Often, phishing scams will look like they're from banking institutions and other trusted organizations (such as the CSU).
 If you receive one of these messages, delete it immediately and never respond.
 Learn more.

-Q: What kind of software/hardware discounts are available to CSUN students?
+Q: What kind of software/hardware discounts are available to CSUN faculty?

-A: There are several options available to students for obtaining software and hardware for academic and personal use.
-View the Student Software & Hardware Purchasing page.
+A: There are several options available to faculty for obtaining software and hardware for academic and personal use.
+View Faculty & Staff – Software/Hardware Purchasing Options.

 Q: What is SOLAR?

 A: SOLAR is the name for the administrative applications at CSUN.
-For students, SOLAR generally refers to the section in the myNorthridge Portal where you can register for classes, view grades, update campus contact information, etc. To learn more about using SOLAR, view Admissions and Records: How To Guides for Students.
+For faculty, SOLAR generally refers to the section in the myNorthridge Portal where you can enter grades, view class rosters, update contact information, etc.

 Q: Where can I find user guides, tutorials and other resources for software/applications used at CSUN?